Partner Directory

 Rosa is in charge of the vast volume of volunteers who expand OCS’ ability to meet client needs, from extra hands in the warehouse to front desk coverage, client-facing help during pantry hours, weekend volunteer assistants, and extra muscle for special events.
 She works with the Bonner Center at Oberlin College, area courts, faith-based groups, civic groups, public schools, sports teams, retirement communities, corporations, and more.

-Henry Yeager, Lead Gardener (P4)
+Henry Yeager, Lead Gardener and Facilities Coordinator (P4)

 henry@oberlincommunityservices.org